DisnakeDev/disnake/docs/api.rst

         If a channel is not found then it is an :class:`Object` with the ID being set.

         :type: List[Union[:class:`abc.GuildChannel`, :class:`Object`]]

+    .. attribute:: applied_tags

+        The tags applied to a thread in a forum channel being changed.

+        If a tag is not found, then it is an :class:`Object` with the ID being set.

+        :type: List[Union[:class:`ForumTag`, :class:`Object`]]

+    .. attribute:: available_tags

+        The available tags for threads in a forum channel being changed.

+        :type: List[:class:`ForumTag`]

+    .. attribute:: default_reaction

+        The default emoji shown for reacting to threads in a forum channel being changed.

+        Due to a Discord limitation, this will have an empty :attr:`~PartialEmoji.name` if it is a custom :class:`PartialEmoji`.

+        :type: Optional[Union[:class:`Emoji`, :class:`PartialEmoji`]]

+    .. attribute:: default_sort_order

+        The default sort order of threads in a forum channel being changed.

+        :type: Optional[:class:`ThreadSortOrder`]

 Webhook Support
 ------------------